 Explanation & Solution: This issue is characteristic for the Fortinet VPN client, for versions 6.2.X running on macOS Catalina.
-The problem is that versions 6.2.X are incompatible with this operating system, so the solution would be to roll back to versions 6.0.X.
-There’s also a chance that Fortinet could fix this error in the meantime, so check if this is mentioned in any of the release notes of freshly released updates.
+The problem is that versions 6.2.X are incompatible with this operating system, so the solution would be to roll back to version 6.0.X.
+There's also a chance that Fortinet could fix this error in the meantime, so check if this is mentioned in any of the release notes of freshly released updates.

 7. VPN Error Code 121